ethereum/consensus-specs/specs/deneb/p2p-interface.md

 In addition to `BlobSidecarsByRoot` requests, recent blobs recovery MAY also be done by querying the Execution Layer via `engine_getBlobsV1`.
 Implementers are encouraged to leverege this method to encrease the likelihood of incorporating and attesting to the last block when its proposer is not able to publish blobs on time.

-Client MAY use this method when serving `BlobSidecarsByRoot` requests.

 Client MUST publish the corresponding `blob_sidecar` whenever successfully recovers blobs via `engine_getBlobsV1`.

 ##### BlobSidecarsByRange v1